What to Harvest Each Month (Veg & Fruit)

 • Early greenhouse salad leaves

-👉 See the full February harvest guide for detailed timing notes and early-season preparation tips.
+See the full February harvest guide

 How UK Climate Affects Harvest Timing

 This UK harvest calendar gives you a solid month-by-month framework.
-However, exact harvest dates always depend on your local conditions.
-Although the UK looks small on a map, growing conditions vary far more than most people realise.
+It is however, important to remember that exact harvest dates always depend on your local conditions.
+Understanding those differences helps you use this harvest calendar more accurately instead of following it blindly, growing is more about conditions than exact timing.

 North vs South